-Dion is an associate professor and design scientist in the Westphal College of Media Arts & Design and director of the Center for Functional Fabrics.
+Dion is professor and director of Drexel’s Center for Functional Fabrics.

 Imagine a computer keyboard knit from yarn, embedded with touch sensors and bluetooth, so soft and flexible it could be crumpled into a pocket.
 Such a device would be cloth-like, yet highly technological and functional.
 Imagine how a class of textiles like that could transform everyday life and product design across multiple industries.